Le Lexique

 se·crets (n.m.pl.)

-Not announced, not archived, and certainly not for everyone.
-These arrive when the moment calls, quiet missives that slip past the noise, landing only where they belong.
+Not announced.
+Not archived.
+And certainly not for everyone.
+These arrive only when the moment calls.
+Quiet missives that slip past the noise, landing exactly where they belong.

 ad·dress · book (n.m.)